wushangruide/BNBU-MTMC/README.md

 ```

 ## Acknowledgments
+The above work was supported in part by grants from the National Key R\&D Program of China (2022YFE0201400).
 We gratefully acknowledge the support and resources provided by the Engineering Research Center of Cloud-Edge Intelligent Collaboration on Big Data at Beijing Normal University, which made this research possible.